OpenBB-finance/OpenBB/website/content/platform/extensions/data_extensions.md

 obb.coverage.providers
 ```

+## Installation

+All data extensions are installed with similar syntax.
 Published data extensions will have names beginning with `openbb`.
 For example, yFinance.

 ```console
 pip install openbb-yfinance